govcloud/website/content/slide/cloud.md

 * Change government culture
 * Skunkworks
 * Go afficionados?
+* Worried about how we get sold things in Government: Azure Service Fabric, Pivotal, and OpenShift, there are standards we should use them

 We are going to try to keep the planning items discussion capped at an hour and a bit in order to ensure enough time to demo some of the initial work being done at Statistics Canada.